FraktalDeFiDAO/Arbitrum-sequencer-decoder/PROJECT_PLAN.md

-# Arbitrum Sequencer Decoder - Detailed Project Plan
+# Arbitrum Sequencer Decoder - MVP Project Plan for Continuous Development

 ## Overview
-This project plan breaks down the implementation of the Arbitrum sequencer decoder into granular tasks that can each be completed in a single context window.
+This project plan defines the MVP implementation of the Arbitrum sequencer decoder, broken down into granular tasks that can each be completed in a single context window.
 The system is designed to detect cross-DEX price imbalances on Arbitrum using pre-consensus sequencer data and execute atomic arbitrage opportunities.
+This is an MVP foundation for continuous development - as requirements emerge and new features are needed, the plan will be updated and expanded accordingly.

 ## Phase 1: Project Setup and Infrastructure